 At Brian White & Associates, we take special care to work with injured workers.
 We understand that your income has been affected.
 We are determined to see that you receive the best medical care available for your injury and the highest financial compensation under the law.
 We will also aggressively investigate the circumstances surrounding your injury.
 If you were hurt as the result of negligence on the part of your employer or a third party contracted by your employer, we will advise you of your rights to collect damages.

 Common Injuries in the Workplace In Houston

 If you have been hurt in the workplace or on the road during the course of performing your job we can help you recover compensation for injuries such as:

 - Neck injury

 - Repetitive stress injury

 What Industries Produce Most Work Illnesses and Injuries?

 According to 2017 data from the US Department of Labor, Bureau of Labor Statistics, the private industry with the most occupational illnesses and injuries are nonconstruction-related laborers.
 They saw 64,410 injuries and illnesses in 2017.
 They are followed by the truck driving industry, who saw 47,860 injuries and illnesses.

 Houston Workers Comp Lawyer Brian White

 Call for a free consultation today.
 We never charge a fee until we win your case.
 The longer you wait to speak to an experienced workers compensation attorney, the more difficult your case becomes to complete successfully.
-Workplace injuries have strict time limits under the law to file your claim.
+Workers’ compensation has strict time limits under the law to file your claim.
 Don’t compromise your rights to recover the compensation you need and deserve by waiting to act.
 We will listen to your concerns, answer your question, and fight for your rights to recover full and fair compensation.